Tag: reflection

 The next wave is coming.
 All around the globe, the next wave of COVID is coming.
 Countries that thought they were done are back to a true lockdown state.
 In the US, certain states are returning to more limited engagements.

 It’s hard for those of us in the US.
 We really do not understand, or even often accept, these limitations.
-So much of our cultural heritage is freedom of movement for the and the freedom of association.
+So much of our cultural heritage is of movement for the and the freedom of association.

 Christians used to be known as the ones who would take care of the unwell.
 Christians would take care of plague victims.
 Christians are the reason that hospitals and care homes even exist.